hyosung11/Launch-School/Courses/journal.md

 14:07 Listened to The Ready State Q&A with Kelly Starrett and Diane Foo.
 Good stuff.
 Adhitiani wants my notes from the study session.

 14:12 I slacked my notes to Adhitiani.

+14:52 Okay, making more progress through the glossary and now getting ready to get the kids.
+Let's see if they want to stay and play at the playground.